Yoga Downward Facing Dog pose Adho Mukha Svanasana

 2) Avoid this posture in late-term pregnancy instead one can join pregnancy yoga.

 3) If you are suffering from a recent or chronic injury to the back, hips, arms or shoulders do not attempt this yoga posture.

 Caution: Always check with your doctor if you have any doubts or concerns regarding the suitability of this pose for you.
-Issued in the interest of people practicing Hatha Yoga by Subodh Gupta, corporate yoga Expert based in London.
+Issued in the interest of people practicing Hatha Yoga by Subodh Gupta celebrity yoga instructor based in London.